NITDgpOS/PiZilla/README.md

 changes, especially for ReactJS.
 Check our eslint configuration [here](/.eslintrc). 🔧

+We follow a fairly simple of [Code of Conduct](/.github/CODE_OF_CONDUCT.md) based on Contributor Covenant.

 ## Setting up 🛠 the environment

 Assuming you've **[node][node]** installed on your system, install all the